tejdev96/twocupsfull-demo-tejas/app/source/artifact.rst

 Artifact
 ========
 """
-This is a test run for cloud build !
+This is a second test run for cloud build !
 """

 Built artifacts can be found at `${REPO_ROOT}/app/build/html/`.